 Money Money Money

-There are some other ways through which hackers earn money than that we have mentioned above.
+There are some other ways through which hackers earn more money than what we have mentioned above.
 For instance, there are hacking groups paid by governments to commit crimes for those nations.
 Others make money by being anonymous penetration testers.
 Hackers will continue to hack as long as there is money to be made.